play-co/gcif/README.md

 This is a Work-In-Progress towards a new RGBA image format that works well for our spritehseets.

-It is expected to produce files about half the size of the equivalent PNG formatted images.
-And it is expected to decompress three times faster than the equivalent PNG formatted image (with PNGCRUSH) using libpng.
+Early test results indicate that GCIF files are ~60% the size of PNG sprites, and the decompression speed is comparable or better than libpng.

 Credit Where It's Due